-Like many great comedians, Horton possessed phenomenal technique.
+Like many great comedians, Edward Everett Horton possessed phenomenal technique.
 He will probably always be best known for his unique version of the double take.
-What made his double take so wonderful is the length with which he could hold the transition from “first” take to “second” take.
+What made his double take so beautiful is the length with which he could hold the transition from “first” take to “second” take.
 His greatest epiphanies would not strike him suddenly like lightning, but would slowly wash over his frozen face, as though his brain were stuck in a holding pattern until it finally grasped the message.

 His soft face, clownish smile, and rotund figure made him a perfect foil for chiseled hunks like Gary Copper (Design for Living) and debonair gentlemen like Herbert Marshall (Trouble in Paradise).
-Conversely, his nearly complete lack of sex appeal fit in nicely as a nonthreatening best friend, most notably to Fred Astaire in the three best films of the Astaire-Rogers period: The Gay Divorcee, Top Hat, and Shall We Dance.
-In these films, Horton proved a trusty sidekick to Astaire, helping him navigate through series of romantic and professional turmoil – when he wasn’t causing turmoil himself.
+Conversely, his nearly complete lack of sex appeal fit in nicely as a non-threatening best friend, most notably to Fred Astaire in the three best films of the Astaire-Rogers period: The Gay Divorcee, Top Hat, and Shall We Dance.
+In these films, Horton proved a trusty sidekick to Astaire, helping him navigate through a series of romantic and professional turmoil – when he wasn’t causing the turmoil himself.

 Horton still went on to make many films after the 1930s, popping up in such revered classics as Here Comes Mr. Jordan and Arsenic and Old Lace.
 He also made appearances in a bunch of musicals of the 1940s, including Ziegfeld Girl and Busby Berkeley’s The Gang’s All Here.
-While his performances remained solid and entertaining, and approached with the kind of professionalism a great performer carries, he would never match the spark of his ‘30s films.
+While his performances remained solid and entertaining, and he approached with the kind of professionalism a great performer carries, he would never match the spark of his ‘30s films.
 Perhaps that owes as much to age as it does to the quality and style of his later films.